Week 27: (Thurs) The Season after Pentecost – God’s Love, Christ’s Grace, and the Spirit’s Fellowship, 2 Cor. 13:11-14

 The Presence of the Future, George Eldon Ladd (during seasons of Lent, Holy Week, Easter and Ascension)

-Thy Kingdom Come, Rev. Terry Cornett and Dr. Don Davis (during season of Ascension)
+Thy Kingdom Come, Rev. Terry Cornett and Dr. Don Davis (during season of Harvest)

 The Gospel of the Kingdom, George Eldon Ladd (during the seasons of Hope and Remembering the Saints, Exalting the King)